 441 East Morrow St

 We begin gathering at 6:00 p.m.; the night's program starts at 7:00 p.m. and usually runs about one hour.
-During the hour before the program begins there are usually one or two members tying flies who are more than willing to answer questions from beginners and to discuss tying techniques with more advanced tiers.
+During the hour before the program begins there are members talking and visiting who are more than willing to answer questions from beginners and to discuss fishing and tying techniques.
 Sometimes, depending on the weather, there is practice fly casting on the lawn beside the building.
-This is a good time for members to talk about the past month's fishing and for new members and prospective members to learn about the club and its activities.
+This is a good time for members to talk about the past month's fishing and for new and prospective members to learn about the club and its activities.

 Programs scheduled for upcoming meetings